marioskogias/mypage/content/_index.md

 **I am joining [Imperial College London](https://www.imperial.ac.uk/) as a Lecturer in June 2022!**

+**I am looking for graduate students!
+Reach out to me if you are interested in building systems that can provide latency, fault-tolerance, and confidentiality guarantees.**

 I'm a researcher in the [Confidential Computing](https://www.microsoft.com/en-us/research/theme/confidential-computing/) group at MSR Cambridge.
 I graduated from [EPFL](https://www.epfl.ch/schools/ic/) in August 2020.
 During my PhD I worked with [Ed Bugnion](https://people.epfl.ch/edouard.bugnion) as part of [DCSL](https://www.epfl.ch/labs/dcsl/) supported by an [IBM PhD Fellowship](https://www.research.ibm.com/university/awards/fellowships.html).